MosesSupposes/Purescript-By-Example/text/chapter12.md

 ## Project Setup

-The source code for this chapter can be compiled and run using `pulp run`.
+The source code for this chapter can be compiled and run using `spago run`.
 It is also necessary to install the `request` module using NPM:

 ```text
 npm install